IMPACT - Invasive Plant Control

 Volunteer for the Invasive Management, Plant Assessment and Conservation Team (I.M.P.A.C.T.)

-Click here for a flyer about this program's current restoration project near Fashion Valley Mall, or watch the video above for more information about the project.
+Click here for a flyer about this program's current restoration project at Fashion Valley Mall, or watch this video below for more information about the project.

 Two Primary Goals of the IMPACT Team: